Find Cherry Blossoms on Long Island: Cherry Blossom Festivals and Where to See the Blooms

-A visit to any one of the beautiful gardens listed below lets your kids experience the vibrancy of the season, learn about Long Island's distinct springtime fauna and flora, and explore the wonders of nature.
+A visit to any one of the beautiful gardens or parks listed below lets your kids experience the vibrancy of the season and see the beautiful cherry blossoms.

 Searching for more seasonal splendor?
-It can be as simple as taking a walk around your hometown to see what’s happening in your neighbors’ front gardens.
+Check out our Spring Fun Guide for Long Island Kids.
 Or pile the kids in the car and set off on a family day trip to one of the many cherry blossom-filled parks in New York City.

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.